Corfield v. Coryell

 Corfield v.
 Coryell (6 Fed.
 Cas.
 546, no. 3,230 C.C.E.D.Pa.
-1823) was a landmark decision decided by Justice Bushrod Washington, sitting as a judge for the U.S. Circuit Court for the Eastern District of Pennsylvania.
+1823) is a landmark decision decided by Justice Bushrod Washington, sitting as a judge for the U.S. Circuit Court for the Eastern District of Pennsylvania.
 In it, he upheld a New Jersey regulation forbidding non-residents from gathering oysters and clams against a challenge that New Jersey's law violated the Article IV Privileges and Immunities Clause and that the New Jersey law regulated interstate commerce in violation of the Commerce Clause.

 Background

 In 1820, the New Jersey legislature passed a law that prevented the harvesting of oysters from May until September, and allowing only residents of New Jersey to harvest oysters during the rest of the year.
 The plaintiff, who was not a New Jersey resident, operated a vessel, the Hiram, in the Maurice river cove in order to harvest oysters.
 This vessel was then seized according to that New Jersey law.

 The plaintiff brought a trespass action in federal court in order to challenge the seizure of the Hiram.
 The plaintiff also challenged the law on four constitutional grounds: